arduino/docs-content/content/learn/05.communication/05.lorawan-101/lorawan-101.md

 End-devices may transmit on any channel available at any time, using any available data rate, as long as the following rule is respected:

 - The end-device changes channel in a pseudo-random fashion for every transmission.
-The resulting frequency diversity makes the system more robust against interference.
+The resulting frequency diversity makes the system more robust against interference

 Also, local regulations must be respected, for example:

-- In the EU868 band, the end-device must respect the maximum transmit duty cycle relative to the sub-band used and local regulations (1% for end-devices).
+- In the EU868 band, the end-device must respect the maximum transmit duty cycle relative to the sub-band used and local regulations (1% for end-devices)
-- In the US915 band, the end-device must respect the maximum transmit duration (or dwell time) relative to the sub-band used and local regulations (400ms).
+- In the US915 band, the end-device must respect the maximum transmit duration (or dwell time) relative to the sub-band used and local regulations (400ms)

 ![LoRaWAN® network layers.
 Image credits: Semtech.](assets/lorawan-101_img03.png)